Flag of Belgium: Independence and adoption of current flag

 On 27 August 1830, the day after the rioting at the La Monnaie theatre and the start of the Belgian Revolution, the flag of France flew from the city hall of Brussels.
 The insurgents hastily replaced it with a tricolour of red, yellow, and black horizontal stripes (similar to the one used during the Brabant Revolution of 1789–1790 which had established the United States of Belgium) made at a nearby fabric store.
 As a result, Article 193 of the Constitution of Belgium describes the colours of the Belgian nation as Red, Yellow, and Black, the reverse order shown in the official flag.

 On 23 January 1831, the stripes changed from horizontal to vertical, and on 12 October, the flag attained its modern form, with the black placed at the hoist side of the flag.

 Design and specifications

+Construction sheet of the flag of Belgium.

 The official guide to protocol in Belgium states that the national flag measures 2.6 m tall for each 3 m wide, giving it a ratio of 13:15.
 Each of the stripes is one-third of the width of the flag.
 The yellow is in fact yellow and not the darker gold of the flag of Germany, which is a black-red-gold tricolour, striped horizontally.

-Colours

-The colours of the Belgian flag are: